As an Amazon Associate we earn from qualifying purchases.

 The common convection for testing if a papaya is ripe is to gently squeeze the skin.
 If the papaya gives slightly under pressure it is ripe.

 While this does reliably work to tell if a papaya is ripe, too often will you find papayas in the store with black or moldy finger print size depressions.
-Unless you are planning on eating the papaya the day you buy it, we recommend buying a green yellow papaya and to finish the ripening at home.
+Unless you are planning on eating the papaya the day you buy it, I recommend buying a green yellow papaya and to finish the ripening at home.

 Look for Mold

 Papayas are notorious for mold.
 Papayas are giant tanks of water and sugar but without the hard shell of their melon cousins.
 All that goes to say that papayas are ideal homes for molds to grow and thrive.

 When you buy a papaya you do not want to see dark spots, sunken spots, or cuts in the skin, all of these are prime targets for mold to grow.
 Again a papaya is not a melon – damage to the skin will lead to mold growth.

 Green papaya is a versatile fruit used in various recipes.
 When selecting green papaya, look for one firm with no tender spots or bruises.
 The skin of the papaya fruit should be a light green color, and the flesh should be a light yellowish-green.

 When preparing green papaya, you can boil, fry, or consume it raw.
 Boiled green papaya is a part of salads, soups, and stews.
 Fried green papaya can be a side dish or used as an ingredient in a stir-fry.
 Pregnant women should be cautious when consuming unripe papayas.

 Grate raw green papaya for salads or as a garnish.
 Green papaya also makes paste used as a condiment or a dip.
 (Note: Putting papayas in a paper bag or sealed container with fruits that release ethylene speeds up ripening.
 You can increase the ripening process using an apple)